Mediation and Assisted Negotiation are

 ACCELERATED DISPUTE RESOLUTION

 According to Ministry of Justice statistics only 3% of claims brought in the courts of England and Wales proceed to trial.
 That percentage has been fairly consistent for several years.
 Claims are abandoned for various reasons including lack of funding for legal fees; many are thrown out because they have no prospects and many more are settled before trial.

-Mediation and structured negotiation are processes which accelerate the settlement route, conserve resources and preserve important relationships.
+Mediation and structured negotiation are core business processes which accelerate the settlement route, conserve resources and preserve important relationships.
 The intervention of a skilled mediator makes all the difference in terms of speed, cost and outcome.